kegepet/videoplayer/README.md

-# videoplayer
+# xytoscope
-Just an HTML5 video player with a few nifty navigational features.
+Just an HTML5 video player with a few nifty features.
 *This project is incomplete.*